yesimhard/Hard-Optimize/README.md

  - Some optimizations require a system restart to take full effect
  - For maximum benefit, run with administrator privileges
  - Some advanced optimizations may impact system security.
 These options are: **Clearly labeled with warning messages**, **Disabled by default**, and **Require explicit confirmation to enable**

+**THIS SOFTWARE IS PROVIDED "AS IS," WITHOUT WARRANTY OF ANY KIND.
+COPYRIGHT HOLDERS AND CONTRIBUTORS DISCLAIM ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+IN NO EVENT SHALL THEY BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, OR CONSEQUENTIAL DAMAGES ARISING FROM USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.**

  ## License